yakir12/whyjulia/presentation.md

 # Zero overhead

+Full access to all the libraries and functionalities you already know.

 `PyCall.jl, JavaCall.jl, RCall.jl, CCall.jl, Mathematica.jl, MATLAB.jl`

-Note: access to all their packages with zero overhead
+Note: access to all their packages with zero overhead, you can call Julia home without losing all of your furniture in the move.